Memorize the Books of the Old Testament

 There are 39 books in the Old Testament.
 The Historical Books of the Old Testament are the 17 books Genesis through Esther.
 These are further divided into the first 5 books - Genesis, Exodus, Leviticus, Numbers and Deuteronomy - are called the Pentateuch (Greek word meaning five scrolls) or the Torah (Hebrew word meaning the Law.)

 Next comes the 5 Wisdom Writings - Job through Song of Solomon.
+Sometimes these books are called the Poetical Books because that is their genre.

 Next comes the 17 Prophetical Books - Isaiah through Malachi.
 These 17 books are further divided into the 5 Major Prophets, Isaiah through Daniel; and the 12 Minor Prophets, Hosea through Malachi.
 Major Prophets are not more important than Minor Prophets - just longer books.
 The Minor Prophets are the ones I can't seem to keep straight.